jkinney768/grunt-project-demo/README.md

 ### Grunt Commands

 ```
-+ grunt : will build your _static project
+grunt : will build your _static project
-+ grunt theme : will disperse your _static assets to your theme directory
+grunt theme : will disperse your _static assets to your theme directory
-+ grunt --all : will run both tasks at the same time
+grunt --all : will run both tasks at the same time

 ```

-### Directories

-_statics            // static version of the site

-----/src            // precompiled source code

---------/assets     // site assets

---------/includes   // html includes

-----/web            // compiled version of statics.
-Doesn't include .scss or html includes

-----/theme         // theme templates/asset files for whatever CMS you're working in